biocatiit/website/content/pages/users_publications.rst

 #.
 All final, peer-reviewed manuscripts must comply with the `NIH public
     access policy <https://sharing.nih.gov/public-access-policy>`_ upon acceptance
-    for publication and be made publicly available on `PubMed Central <https://www.ncbi.nlm.nih.gov/pmc/>`_ no later than twelve months after the official date of publication.
+    for publication.
 To comply, follow the `Pubmed sumission guidelines <https://sharing.nih.gov/public-access-policy/submitting-to-pubmed-central>`_.
     You will need to link your submission to a source of NIH funding.
 If you do not receive additional NIH